TrueTryggvi/Seznam_Webscraper/README.md

 2. **PostgreSQL 15**

-3. A PostgreSQL database created beforehand (can be empty).
+3. A local PostgreSQL database created beforehand (can be empty).

 ## RUNNING THE SCRIPT: